CosmWasm/cw-plus/packages/storage-plus/README.md

 This `PK` type specification is also important for `MultiIndex` type-safe bounds, as the primary key is part of the multi-index key.
 See next section, [Type-safe bounds over MultiIndex](#type-safe-bounds-over-multiindex).

-**NB**: This specification is still a manual (and therefore error-prone) process / setup, that will if possible be automated in the future (https://github.com/CosmWasm/cw-plus/issues/531).
+**NB**: This specification is still a manual (and therefore error-prone) process / setup, that will (if possible) be automated in the future (https://github.com/CosmWasm/cw-plus/issues/531).

 ### Type-safe bounds over MultiIndex

-In the particular case of `MultiIndex`, this primary key (`PK`) type also defines the type of the (partial) bounds over the index key (the part that corresponds to the primary key, that is).
+In the particular case of `MultiIndex`, the primary key (`PK`) type parameter also defines the type of the (partial) bounds over the index key (the part that corresponds to the primary key, that is).
-So, to being able to correctly use type-safe bounds over multi-indexes ranges, it is fundamental for this `PK` type to be correctly defined, so that it matches the primary key type, or its (typically owned) deserialization variant.
+So, to correctly use type-safe bounds over multi-indexes ranges, it is fundamental for this `PK` type to be correctly defined, so that it matches the primary key type, or its (typically owned) deserialization variant.